Moderator: Contest Staff

 * Since the number of possible teams is in the quadrillions, I will assume that the probability that two people accidentally pick the same team is small enough to ignore.
 However, please do not intentionally copy someone else's team.

-Entries are due before the start of main draw play at the Melbourne Cricket Grounds on Monday, January 17th (Sunday evening in the US).
+Entries are due before the start of main draw play at Wimbledon, on Monday June 27, 2022 (very early morning in the USA).

 p.s.
 Running this contest requires a lot of copying and pasting, which creates a lot of opportunities for typos to creep in.
 If you find any, please send me a private message.
 Thanks.